zaenulhilmi/pastebin/README.md

 ## Deleting Expired Contents

 ShortlinkService has a method to delete all expired content.
 The service method later can be used to delete all expired contents.
+The implementation using a scheduler every 1 minutes will execute ```DeleteExpiredContent()```
 ```
 type ShortlinkService interface {
 	GetContent(shortlink string) (*entities.Content, error)